 - If you’ve invested in developing an infrastructure, processes, and culture to support remote work, you’ll be able to weather future disruptions and become more innovative.

 Even if some colleagues elect to return to a physical office, this remote work infrastructure will enable you to expand your talent pool to new locations, build diverse teams, and stay productive—especially if there is a natural disaster or some other disruption.
 If you did great work in a time of uncertainty, you can continue to use those tools and processes.

 - Workplace flexibility is a key component of an inclusive workplace.

 Managers have the ability to create environments in which people feel empowered, are treated fairly, and can flourish at work.
 Giving your team members ownership in deciding how, where, and when to get their work done—and supporting them while still holding them accountable—can drive the experience of inclusion, as our research shows.

 - Flexibility also helps in retaining top talent—particularly women.

 When people can work in ways that best support their work-life effectiveness, it can help boost productivity and reduce turnover.
 Flexible work policies are important for attracting and retaining talent now and into the future of work.
 Giving people the choice in where they work—whether in the office, a blend of remote and in the office, or 100% remote is true flexibility.

 The bottom line: Some employees may be thrilled to return to the office.
 Others may prefer to remain remote.
 Inclusive employers will make sure it is a choice, not a command.

 Lauren Pasquarella Daley, PhD was Vice President, Head of Product Partnership and Innovation Lead, Women and the Future of Work Initiative, where she led the organization-wide Women and the Future of Work strategic initiative for Catalyst.
-In this role, Lauren leads all aspects of program management for our Future of Work learning solutions, including business development, relationship management, and product marketing,…
+In this role, Lauren led all aspects of program management for our Future of…